 MB ChB (University of Leicester 2007) MRCGP

 Dr Malins is originally from Herefordshire.
 He trained in Leicester and graduated in 2007.
 Following this, he did his house jobs in Leicester and Northamptonshire before going to work in New Zealand, where he gained more experience of emergency medicine in Christchurch and Nelson.
 He returned to train as a GP in Gloucestershire, which he completed in 2015.
-After a spell of working in Cornwall, he returned to Gloucestershire to settle with his wife and young child.
+After a spell of working in Cornwall, he returned to Gloucestershire to settle with his young family.

 Dr Malins’ medical interests include musculoskeletal medicine, minor operations, and cardiovascular health amongst many others.